alexanderlin-com/rag-engine-cashflow/readme.md

 ### ✅ De-Ingestion Script
 Pinecone ain’t free.
 If you’re iterating, you *need* index deletion on command.
 So I made it easy.

+---

+# That was where this project ended.
+But then I realized the weakness of Streamlit Cloud Free and it disgusted me.

 ### ✅ Changed Hosting to Docker+ Google Cloud Run
 Streamlit Cloud Free is hard to rely on.

-# Cashflow Depot RAG Chatbot

-## Project Overview

-This is a RAG (Retrieval-Augmented Generation) chatbot designed to answer questions based on a curated knowledge base of financial documents, specifically [Mention the source documents like The Commonwealth Letters, etc.].
-It is built with Python, containerized with Docker, and deployed on Google Cloud Run through an automated CI/CD pipeline.

-## Technology Stack
+## New Technology Stack

 * **Language:** Python 3.11
 * **LLM Framework:** LangChain
 * **Frontend:** Streamlit
 * **Vector Database:** Pinecone